What is the Mediterranean Diet Plan?

-Researchers discovered that these people in these countries were exceptionally healthy when compared to Americans.
+Researchers discovered that the people in these countries were exceptionally healthy compared to Americans.

 These people also had a low risk of lifestyle diseases.
 It was further found that the Mediterranean diet could cause weight loss and prevent strokes, heart attacks, type 2 diabetes, and even premature death.